-Your symbol is Hexagram number forty-three, removing impurities.
-The example is given a weak-minded or corrupt statesman on trial.
+The metaphor is a weak-minded or corrupt statesman on trial.
 In this case, the prosecutor's own good character wins over the judge.

-The first line, yang, shows a prosecutor trying to advance his/her case simply by movement of the toes.
+The first line, yang, shows a prosecutor trying to advance their case simply by movement of the toes.
 This is not enough effort and there will be misfortune.

 The second line, yang, shows the prosecutor fearful and sincerely appealing for justice.
 This person is vulnerable, and although people may come in the night to cause problems, there is no reason to fear.

 The third line, yang, shows one who tries to make a case by threatening the court.
 This will lead to misfortune.
-Another works hard to gather evidence.
-This person may encounter difficulty, including the ridicule of colleagues, but his/her determination will bring success.
+Another person works hard to gather evidence.
+This person may encounter difficulty, including the ridicule of colleagues, but their determination will bring success.

-The fourth line, yang, shows one who walks with great difficult after a flailing cuts the skin of his/her buttocks.
-It would be wise for this person to walk as a sheep among the herd for now, but pride will not allow him/her to listen to such advice.
+The fourth line, yang, shows one who walks with great difficult after a flailing cuts the skin of their buttocks.
+It would be wise for this person to walk as a sheep among the herd for now, but pride will not allow them to listen to such advice.

-The fifth line, yang, shows a prosecutor going after the criminal class as s/he would uproot a bed of weeds.
+The fifth line, yang, shows a prosecutor going after the criminal class as they would uproot a bed of weeds.
 This determination is appropriate and will lead to good fortune.

 The sixth line, yin, shows a prosecutor who attempts a difficult project without any help.
 This is unfortunate and will not lead to success.